 Question: How happy are you at work?

 Answer: Remote workers are happier.
-According to the survey, on a 1 to 10 scale, remote workers scored 8.10, compared to all workers’ score of 7.42.
-Why are remote workers happy, because they “enjoy the freedom and flexibility” than when “they are required to work remotely by their job.”
+According to the survey, on a 1 to 10 scale, they scored 8.10, compared to all workers’ score of 7.42.
+Why are they happy, because they “enjoy the freedom and flexibility” than when “they are required to work remotely by their job.”

 Question: How valued to you feel at work?

-Remote workers feel more valued: Since remote workers often have problems related to feelings of isolation and lack of daily contact with co-workers this answer was surprising.
-In response to the question, – remote workers scored 7.75, compared to all workers’ 6.69.
+Remote workers feel more valued: Since they often have problems related to feelings of isolation and lack of daily contact with co-workers this answer was surprising.
+In response to the question, – they scored 7.75, compared to all workers’ 6.69.
 While remote employees do rate their “relationships with co-workers” lower than do all workers (7.88 compared to 8.47), this social drawback was still outweighed by the multiple benefits remote employees perceived.

 Question: Are you more productive as a remote employee?

-Answer: Remote workers — overwhelmingly — feel they’re more productive: According to the survey, 91% of remote workers believe they “get more work done when working remotely,” compared to only 9% who feel they don’t.
+Answer: Remote workers — overwhelmingly — feel they’re more productive: According to the survey, 91% believe they “get more work done when working remotely,” compared to only 9% who feel they don’t.